Sunday Stealing: The Hardest Meme Ever

 2. What is the bravest thing that you feel you’ve ever done emotionally?

 I don’t view my own reaction to any challenge as brave.
-I was called to litigate Conservatorship of Wendland and could never have foreseen on that fateful day in 1995 that the case would not conclude for a full six years following a court trial, two appeals to the California Supreme Court, three to the Third District Court of Appeals, and endless media attention.
+I was called to litigate Conservatorship of Wendland and could never have foreseen on that fateful day in 1995 that the case would not conclude for a full six years following a court trial, two appeals to the California Supreme Court, three to the Third District Court of Appeals, and intense media attention.
 I could not have known that the experience would leave me — and most of the other people involved in the case — physically, emotionally, psychologically, spiritually, and idealistically drained and forever scarred in a variety of ways.

 3. What one talent do you wish you had that you don’t?